lakshmiraghavan/JavaScript_Prep/Objects/ReadMe.txt

 What is class of an object.
 (Difference between class and prototype)

+Class: Categorizes the type of object.
+Prototype: Parent of an object.

 What is the prototype of null or empty object